Read-The-Question/rtq-review/src/pages/md/ragpapers/topicpapers_tfraction_4_g0.md

 Part c) Insert S2 that says 3/7x9 and Remove 1 from S3

 Parr e) Remove first sentence

+In all parts remove 1 where not required
 </div>

 <div class='review'>